I want to help you dominate 2021 by giving you my best tips and insights for fat loss!

 So let’s start with your goals specifically and how you can be better prepared from the start.

 1. CHOOSE BEHAVIOR GOALS OVER OUTCOMES

-Your specific goals and desires are unique to you but there’s something all goals have in common: a beginning and an end… Unfortunately, most people start with the end in mind but never reverse engineer all the steps involved back to TODAY.
+Your specific goals are unique to you and your desires but there’s something all goals have in common: a beginning and an end… Unfortunately, most people start with the end in mind but never reverse engineer all the steps involved back to TODAY.

 What are your goals?